 Rising 520 feet above the confluence of the Mississippi and Trempealeau Rivers, Brady's Bluff in Perrot State Park offers the best views in the area, hands down.
 The .7-mile Brady's Bluff Trail East is narrow and steep, but leads you through a rare dry bluff prairie, home to more than 100 species of native Wisconsin plants.
 You may even spot the unusual wing snaggletooth land snail.

 The .5-mile Brady's Bluff Trail West winds past rock walls and steps created by the Civilian Conservation Corps in the 1930s.
-It also features a wooden staircase.
+It also features a unique wooden staircase perfect for photo ops.
+Once atop the bluff, drink in the incredible view of the river valley below.

 Time your Brady's Bluff adventure for a post-hike lunch at the family-owned River Cafe.
-Owners Rob (a native Wisconsinite) and Maggie (who immigrated from England) fuse the café's menu with American and British favorites.
+Owners Rob (a native Wisconsinite) and Maggie (who immigrated from England) fuse the café's menu with American and British favorites like a full English breakfast and a cheese curd burger!

 Cactus Bluff – Sauk City